GPT-5.2 ProBatch 2

 This is where his implicit Bayesianism is almost explicit.

-• Others show “there is an RNA fraction on ribosomes” (sucrose gradients).
+• Others show “there is an fraction on ribosomes” (sucrose gradients).

 That difference is everything.
 He’s aiming for an observation where: